oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 6. Turn off the hosted-engine maintenance mode on the host.
         # hosted-engine --set-maintenance --mode=none

-7. Access the Red Hat Enterprise Virtualization Manager Administration Portal.
+7. Access oVirt Administration Portal.
 Select the host and activate it by clicking the **Activate** button.

 **Result**

-You have updated an additional host in your self-hosted environment to Red Hat Enterprise Virtualization 3.4.
+You have updated an additional host in your self-hosted environment to oVirt 3.4.

 ## ⁠Chapter 3.
 History and Reports